A Comparison of Methods for Treatment Assignment with an Application to Playlist Generation: Metalearners

 ~ The causal inference literature often focuses its attention on the estimation of aggregate causal effects, such as the so-called \textbf{average treatment (or causal) effect (ATE)}, which corresponds to the average effect of a treatment across the individuals in some well-defined population.
-Unfortunately, estimating the ATE does not help us to target different individuals with different treatments, because it does not discriminate between the individuals in the population at all.
-Thus, a fundamental assumption we are making is that the population exhibits \textbf{heterogeneous treatment effects (HTEs)}, which are defined in terms of the degree to which a treatment may have different effects on different individuals~\citep{imai2013estimating}.
+However, estimating the ATE does not help us to target different individuals with different treatments, because it does not discriminate between the individuals in the population at all.
+A fundamental motivation behind this work is that the population exhibits \textbf{heterogeneous treatment effects (HTEs)}, which are defined in terms of the degree to which a treatment may have different effects on different individuals~\citep{imai2013estimating}.

 One can account for HTEs through the estimation of \textbf{conditional average treatment effects (CATEs)}, which correspond to the average causal effect conditioned on a set of available features.
 Thus, to the extent that individuals in the population differ on their features (and those features are related to causal effects), we may estimate different causal effects for each individual.
-Of course, treatment effects may still vary among individuals that share the same features (since we may not be accounting for all aspects related to the causal effect), but the estimation of HTEs by using CATEs allows us to make different interventions for different individuals without knowing the relevant subpopulations in advance.
+Of course, treatment effects may still vary among individuals that share the same features (since we may not be accounting for all aspects related to the causal effect).
+Nevertheless, the estimation of HTEs by using CATEs allows us to make different interventions for different individuals without knowing the relevant subpopulations in advance.